 2. A student may request for consultation or may see a tutor for consultation.

-3. Results of attendance monitoring and achievement tracking conducted by the School of Business and Computing with names of students who need help.
+3. Results of attendance monitoring and achievement tracking conducted by the Academics with names of students who need help.

 · Peer Mentoring – This is a fairly new academic support scheme where scholars conduct mentoring sessions to meet the needs of students at a lower educational level.
 Although training of mentors is currently held, SISFU is going to formalize the training process and conduct continuous training of scholars for mentoring.
 Starting in June, 2015, the process will be evaluated, students who attended peer mentoring will be asked to evaluate the quality and effectiveness of mentoring.